Education at Halfway Juniors

 Trauma Informed Practice

-Past trauma is affecting more pupils and negatively impacts on pupils engagement and success in school.
-At Halfway, we are committed to supporting pupils through trauma informed practice, ensuring we know our pupils well, create strong authentic relationships and aproach school engagement with an empathetic and supportive mindset.
+Past trauma is affecting more pupils and negatively impacts on pupils' engagement and success in school.
+At Halfway, we are committed to supporting pupils through a trauma informed practice approach, ensuring we know our pupils well, create strong authentic relationships and approach school engagement with an empathetic and supportive mindset.
 Our pupils are the core of our school community; a flexible and bespoke means of support is essential in ensuring past traumas do not negatively impact on our pupils' futures.